Table Of Contents

 FOREX pyramid schemes are designed to attract new members into investment communities that promise advice and technical assistance on how to help turn people into successful FOREX traders.

 They operate in the same way as FOREX MLMs, but are run by individuals.
-These schemes are not to be confused with social-trading communities created by online brokerages, or even MLM schemes, but rather, they are private circles run by individuals who seek to profit by charging a subscription fee and encouraging new members to recruit fellow investors for the prize of a small commission payout.
+These schemes are not social-trading communities or MLMs, but private circles run by individuals who profit from subscription fees and small recruitment commissions.

 In some pyramid schemes, membership fees create wealth for the organizers, rather than actual profits from FOREX trading.
 This scam is known as a pyramid scheme because the larger the community grows, the higher the money-earning pyramid older members climb.
 You might wonder what is wrong with an organization such as this if members can share advice and earn money.
 The truth is that all pyramid schemes have a natural end state, where no more members can be recruited, at which time the leaders close the scheme and take what money is still available.